 Mr. Speaker, when we look at the language around the regulations, it says, “After seeking the advice of the Joint Council, the Minister may make any regulations that are necessary for carrying out the purposes and provisions of this Act...”.

-The government will have control of the majority of the joint council.
+The government would have control of the majority of the joint council.
 That, again, does not fulfill the duty to consult in terms of first nations selecting their own representatives, and they get to determine who should sit on that joint council.
 This is just one small aspect of how it is a smoke-and-mirrors game about control being within first nations.
 It is still largely controlled by the minister.